suneelbvs/ChemAxon_UGM2022/README.md

 ## This repo contains the knime workflows, and jupyter notebooks that used for demonstration during #ChemAxon #UGM2022

-My workflows majorly inspired by this knime blogpost:
 ![image](https://user-images.githubusercontent.com/334679/204550588-fb400922-1db2-47df-b8b5-14d840a7b31e.png)

+My workflows majorly inspired from below mentioned knime blogpost.
 Please refer the below links to understand the integration of #KnimeInJupyter and #JupyterInKnime
 1. [Download the Run Jupyter in KNIME and Run KNIME in Jupyter workflows from the KNIME Hub](https://hub.knime.com/mpattadkal/spaces/Public/latest/Jupyter%20Webinar/)

 2. [Read another blog post on KNIME and Jupyter by Greg Landrum](https://www.knime.com/blog/knime-and-jupyter)